michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 The `@progbits` attribute says that it "contains data", which is to say that it should be placed in the executable image, and the `1` after that declares that each character of those mergeable strings is represented by one byte.
-The `.string` directive then adds a null-terminated C string to that section, and finally, `.popsection` switches back to whatever section we were in prior to `.pushsection`.
+The `.string` directive then adds a null-terminated C string to that section, and `.popsection` switches back to whatever section we were in prior to `.pushsection`.

 It compiles.
 That's a promising start, but not very useful yet.
-I probably have "MOO MOO MOO" somewhere in flash memory now, but I have no idea where.
+I probably now have "MOO MOO MOO" somewhere in flash memory, but I have no idea where.
 So I need to get the address of that string constant.
 It's just a proof of concept at this stage, so I don't mind if it's ugly if it gets the job done.
 (Avert your eyes if you're squeamish.)